How Do I REDUCE Excess Muscle Tension

 It’s a NO Pain, MORE Gain Approach

 You should NOT be feeling ANY pain, or significant discomfort, NOT even be tolerating the sensation.
-You should LIKE it, or be NEUTRAL about it, but NOT tolerating it.
+You should LIKE it, or be NEUTRAL about it, but NOT “tolerate” it.
 If you are tolerating it, you’re too deep and need to back out some.

-That, by-the-way, simple as that sounds, is the single HARDEST thing for many of my Clients & Students to get and do.
+That, by the way, simple as that sounds, is the single HARDEST thing for many of my Clients & Students to get and do.

 The Next Best Tool is a modified Tai Chi/Chi Kung Movement System that works really well for some things.
-This is about using hyper-relaxed, gentle, full-range body movements to help your bodymind UN-learn it’s excess and unnecessary tension, stress & habit patterns.
+This is about using hyper-relaxed, gentle, full-range body movements to help your bodymind UN-learn its excess and unnecessary tension, stress & habit patterns.

 This style of work is not always as efficient and effective as Conscious Stretching for fully releasing deeply held neuromuscular tensions, but it can be very effective to various degrees for different people.
-But if you get too bored doing the slower paced yoga, this is a good start.
+But if you get too bored doing the slower-paced yoga, this is a good start.